 When it is time to bake pour the sauce over the rolled tortillas, sprinkle with cheese and cover with foil, bake at 350 for 30 minutes.
 Remove the foil and bake for another 15 minutes.

 When it is time to have dinner serve each person 2 enchiladas (one for kids).
-They go great with some shredded lettuce topped with pico de gallo and a side of 15 minute refried beans.
+They go great with some shredded lettuce topped with pico de gallo and a side of Instant Pot Mexican Rice or 15 minute refried beans.

 If it’s the weekend or you just need a cocktail after a long day any tequila cocktail pairs great with this recipe!